hpjaj/liquid/README.md

 While attending the University of Denver, I designed and built this website for a friend’s brewery.

-You can visit my online portfolio live at: http://hpjaj.com/liquid/
+You can visit the site live at: http://hpjaj.com/liquid/

 Here is the **Home** page: